Wood Butter is not a food post but one sharing how to care for and condition the wood utensils you use.

 Making your own ‘wood butter’ makes it simple and inexpensive too.
 I was reminded by a friend that she ‘hoped’ I would have some made in time for Christmas and decided that this very old post (first published in 2009) might be beneficial to some who have never seen it before so I resized the photos (I used to include much smaller photos in posts) and am publishing this again.

-It’s not just perfect for your kitchen but every friend I have is like the one mentioned…they look forward to their annual supply that I include in holiday gifts baskets for friends.
+It’s not only perfect for your kitchen but every friend I have is like the one mentioned…they look forward to their annual supply that I include in holiday gifts baskets for friends.

-The only negative to this method is the removal of the wax from the measuring cup and funnel.
+The only negative to this method of making Wood Butter is the removal of the wax from the measuring cup and funnel.
 I decided since I’ll be doing this again, I’ll just save those two utensils just for this process and candle making and not worry about the residue layer that remained inside each.

 A reader has mentioned that freezing the utensils used would make the was come off easily; I haven’t tried that yet but plan to.

-PIN ‘Wood Butter A Recipe for Your Utensils’
+PIN IT!
+‘Wood Butter – A Recipe for Your Utensils’